Providing context on sensitive or misleading content

 UPDATED

-One way Meta promotes a safe, authentic community is by informing people that content might be sensitive or misleading, even if it doesn’t explicitly violate the Facebook Community Standards or Instagram Community Guidelines.
+One way Meta promotes a safe, authentic community is by informing people that content might be sensitive or misleading, even if it doesn’t explicitly violate the Community Standards.
 In this instance, we’ll include additional context about the content to help people decide what to read, trust or share.

 How we provide context on content

 By providing people with specific and relevant context when they come across a flagged post, we can help them be more informed about what they see and read.
-Here are some ways we provide context on relevant pieces of content that may be sensitive or misleading:
+Here are some ways we provide context on relevant pieces of content that may be sensitive, misleading, or confusing:

 Warning screens on sensitive content on Facebook, Instagram and Threads